marklogic/marklogic-kubernetes/README.md

 - How to setup Kubernetes cluster and install MarkLogic Server on AWS EKS using eksctl
 - Access the MarkLogic Server cluster
 - How to clean up your environment
-- List of parameters using for configuration
+- List of parameters used for configuration

 # Prerequisites